amananku26/whatsapp-clone/README.md

 [Live Web App](https://whatsapp-clone-53d8c.web.app/)

 * ###### Features
-  * Users can log in with Google API.
+  * Users can log in with Google API
   * Can Create Groups
   * Can Switch B/w the groups
   * send messages to any groups